marcusoftnet/marcusoftnet.github.io/_posts/2014-04-21-mnb-heroku.md

 The first things you probably use the tool belt for are:

 - `heroku login` - to authenticate with the Heroku-site credentials
-- `heroku create [appname]` - create a Heroku application in a directory and on the Heroku site.
+- `heroku create [app name]` - create a Heroku application in a directory and on the Heroku site.
 And set up a nice link between them that is the real power of Heroku.
 - `heroku keys:add` - add your ssh-keys to let Heroku know that you are you.
 [Read this](https://devcenter.heroku.com/articles/keys).

 The last point was also my first gist.
 I'll soon come back to it.
 But I need to explain one more command that you need to know about: